-Built in 1861, the Octagon House in San Francisco is now a small museum.
-This blue beauty sits in the Marina District on the northern side of the city.
-It is one of just two Octagon Houses still standing in SF.
+Built in 1861, the McElroy Octagon House in San Francisco is now a small museum.
+This blue beauty sits in the Cow Hollow District on the northern side of the city.
+It is one of just three octagon houses still standing in SF and the only one open for the public to tour.

 In 1951, our local power company bought the land where this house stood.
 They offered the house for sale for $1 to anyone willing to move it.